(2022) An Ultimate Guide to Backup Hard Drive - Qiling

 4. How do you backup a hard drive on Windows 10?

-There are many ways to backup a hard drive on Windows 10.
-You can use File History, Backup and Restore (Windows 7), or third-party backup software to backup your hard drive.
-As the article mentioned, Qiling Backup Free.
+To backup a hard drive on Windows 10, you can use various methods, including File History, Backup and Restore (Windows 7), or third-party backup software such as Qiling Backup Free.

 5. How often should you backup your hard drive?